Social Work Programs in California | No GRE/CSWE Accredited

 4. Concurrent to the previous step applicants must take additional required coursework for licensure.
 This includes classes in child abuse assessment and reporting, human sexuality, alcoholism and chemical substance abuse dependency, spousal/partner abuse assessment and detection, interventions in aging, long term care and elder or adult abuse, and California law and professional ethics.

 5. After completing the coursework, applicants must take and pass the California Laws and Ethics exam.
+From my understanding, applicants must take and pass the Law and Ethics exam within the first year of obtaining the ACSW.
 Registration for the exam can be found on the PSI exam website.
 Practice tests are available.

 6. At this point, applicants are ready to apply to the board for LCSW licensure!